 The Florida Municipal Power Agency (FMPA or the Agency) is a project-oriented, jointaction agency.
 There are currently 31 Members of FMPA - each a municipal electric utility - located throughout the State of Florida.
 As a joint-action agency, FMPA facilitates opportunities for FMPA Members to achieve economies of scale in power generation and related services.
 FMPA's direct responsibility for power supply planning can be separated into two roles.
-First, for the 13 Participants in the All-Requirements Power Supply Project (ARP), FMPA supplies all of the electric power and energy, transmission and associated services, unless limited by a contract rate of delivery, except for certain excluded resources.
+First, for the 13 All Requirements Power Supply Project (ARP) Participants who receive capacity and energy from the ARP, FMPA supplies all of the electric power and energy, transmission and associated services, unless limited by a contract rate of delivery, except for certain excluded resources.
 Second, for member systems that do not purchase their full requirements from the ARP, the Agency's role has been to evaluate joint action opportunities and make the findings available to such members, whereby each member can elect whether or not to participate in that project.
-FMPA currently has four such power supply projects - the Stanton, Tri-City, Stanton II, and St. Lucie Projects.
+FMPA currently has four such power supply projects - the Stanton, Tri-City, Stanton II, and St. Lucie Projects; and, as of the date of this TYSP, is in the process of developing a new Solar Project.
 FMPA's TYSP is focused on the resources of, and planning for, the ARP.

-The total summer capacity of ARP resources for the year 2017 is 1,667 MW.
+The total summer capacity of ARP resources for the year 2018 is 1,670 MW.
 This capacity is comprised of ARP Participant-owned resources, ARP Participant entitlements and ownership shares in nuclear, coal and gas-fired power plants located in the State of Florida, ARP owned resources and ownership shares in coal and gas-fired power plants located in the State of Florida, and power purchase agreements, and are summarized below in Table ES-1.

 Resource Category Summer Capacity (MW)

 Excluded Resources (Nuclear) 35

-ARP System Generation 1,391
+ARP System Generation 1,392

-Power Purchases 241
+Power Purchases 243

-Net Total 2016 ARP Resources [1] 1,667
+Net Total 2018 ARP Resources [1] 1,670

+Table ES-1

-Table ES-1FMPA ARP Summer 2017 Capacity Resources
+FMPA ARP Summer 2018 Capacity Resources